Roopa-KR/Netflix-Data-Analysis/README.md

 Vote_Average	Average rating given by viewers Original_Language	Language in which the movie was originally made

-Note: Genre is not present in your dataset, but can be extracted/engineered if you have an additional dataset or API.
-If not, questions related to genre will be adjusted based on available data.

 🎯 Objectives / Questions to Solve